A hybrid program over 10 weeks

-By the end of the day you will have a better grasp of what’s involved in designing, managing and evaluating an effective environmental training program.
+By the end of the program you will have a better grasp of what’s involved in designing, managing and evaluating an effective environmental training program.

-Ongoing value from the Program Workshop: how it works:
+Ongoing value from the Success Program: how it works:

 - be more confident to present a business case for your environmental training to your managers